jclosure/solverforge/README.md

     $ git clone https://github.com/jclosure/solverforge.git'

-And then type (note all commands below assume you are in the prescreen directory):
+And then type (note all commands below assume you are in the solverforge directory):

     $ cd solverforge